Lower Salmon River Family Camping Adventure

 - Sports sandals or hard-soled wetsuit booties

-- Synthetic paddling (if paddling an inflatable kayak)
+- Synthetic paddling gloves (if paddling an inflatable kayak)

 - Wide rimmed hat or ball cap (ball cap fits well under helmet)

 - Polypro, synthetic or hydro-skin shirt (nice for mornings and chilly days)